 Physicians have increasingly been prescribing mindfulness meditation, instead of prescriptions, to benefit their patients.
 A Harvard Medical School report found that more than six million Americans had been recommended meditation and other mind-body therapies by conventional health care providers!
 Some scientists believe that meditation will be seen as being as essential to maintaining a healthy lifestyle as a good diet, regular exercise, and aware touch.

 Massage also invites us to stop, breathe, and connect with our inner experience.
 It promotes mindfulness of the body, which is the heart of mindfulness practice.
 Mindful breathing during a massage session increases the many benefits of professional touch.
-Regular bodywork at Massage Therapy Center Palo Alto, in combination with a daily meditation practice, is a powerful regimen to support your health and well-being!
+Regular bodywork at Massage Therapy Center Palo Alto, in combination with a daily mindfulness practice, is a powerful regimen to support your health and well-being!